 Finally, if your student requires medical services not offered at CU, our staff can refer your aggie to qualified professionals within the Lawton community.

-We are pleased to offer a health insurance option to Cameron University students.
+We are pleased to offer a health insurance option to Cameron University International Students.
 Through Academic Health Plans, students who are taking six or more credit hours may enroll in a student health insurance plan.
-Students may also opt to enroll their spouse and children in the plan.

 Details about coverage and cost are listed on the Academic Health Plans website (www.ahpcare.com/cameron), or you may wish to call Academic Health Plans directly at (888) 308-7320.
 If you are interested in receiving additional information in the mail, please email email@example.com or call (580)581-2244, and we will mail you a packet.

-Please note that all international students attending Cameron are required to enroll in the Student Health Insurance Plan through Academic Health Plans.
-For information about this requirement or to request a waiver, please contact Marcella Gustafson at 580-591-8019.
+Please note that all International Students attending Cameron are required to enroll in the Student Health Insurance Plan through Academic Health Plans.
+For information about this requirement or to request a waiver, please contact: Clara R. Lundgren, International Student Admissions Coordinator.

 Student Wellness Center